s2t2/tweet-analysis-2020/README.md

 BIGQUERY_DATASET_NAME="impeachment_development" DRY_RUN="false" python -m app.workers.bq_list_grapher
 ```

 However, depending on the size of the graph, that approach might run into memory errors.
 So another option is to query the data from the local PostgreSQL database.
-First, ensure you've setup and populated a remote Heroku PostgreSQL database using the "Local Database Setup" instructions above.
+First, ensure you've setup and populated a remote Heroku PostgreSQL database using the "Local Database Setup" and "Local Database Migration" instructions above.
 After the database is ready, you can try to assemble the network graph object from the PostgreSQL data:

 ```sh
 # incremental graph construction (uses more incremental memory):